hundredrabbits/thebook/north_pacific_logbook.md

 If the wind had a face I'd punch it.

 ##### 1530
-Devine is making *cornpone* (recipe, p.139) for dinner!
+Devine is making *cornpone* (see recipes) for dinner!
 We thought we had cornmeal left in a jar, but turns out we didn't.
 We opened a vacuum-sealed bag we had leftover from our time in New Zealand.
 I can't believe it's still good after all this time!

 \newpage